b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ### Solution to Exercise 3 {#sec:statistics_intro_exercise3_solution}

 OK, for the original tennis example (see @sec:statistics_intro_tennis) we answered the question by using a computer simulation first (@sec:statistics_intro_tennis_comp_simul).
-For a change, this time we will start with a 'purely mathematical` calculations.
+For a change, this time we will start with a 'purely mathematical' calculations.
 Ready?

 In order to get the result of 1-5 for Peter we would have to get a series of games like this one: